 MCC offers several types of advising options:

 Walk-In Advising: Basic registration issues can be addressed through walk-in advising, such as completing a drop/add form, discussing a pass/fail option, submitting an internship registration form, or obtaining a course permission form.
+An advisor is available for walk-in advising Monday-Thursday, 10am-4pm.

 Email Advisement: Students should use email to pose basic questions that can be answered quickly and concisely.
 For in-depth questions, students should schedule a primary advisor meeting.